Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench

-Cultural values are defined as values inherently linked to culture and expressed through distinct attitudes.
+Cultural values are defined as values inherently linked to culture and expressed through different attitudes.
 Each cultural value consists of two components: (1) \textbf{Statement}, which presents or solicits an opinion, and (2) \textbf{Attitude}, which signifies agreement or disagreement with the statement.
 As shown in Figure \ref{fig:benchmark}, \textit{``The only acceptable religion is my religion''} is a statement while \textit{``Disagree''} is an attitude.
 Different statements offer multiple attitude options, aligning with the settings in the original questionnaires.
 The statements in this study are sourced from the World Values Survey (WVS) \citep{haerpfer2022world} and the GlobalOpinion dataset \citep{durmus2023measuring}.
 The WVS is a global research project that explores individuals' values and beliefs, how their evolution over time, and their sociopolitical implications.
+The GlobalOpinion dataset contains a subset of survey questions about global issues and public opinions, adapted from the WVS and the Pew Global Attitudes Survey.
 We manually select values that either focus on personal beliefs or characterize societal and community attributes.
-The GlobalOpinion dataset contains a subset of survey questions about global issues and public opinions, adapted from the WVS and the Pew Global Attitudes Survey.